Tips for Talking About Sexuality for Parents

 Each time you respond in a way that helps your child learn concretely and positively, it will get easier for you

-Try imagining the hardest question your child could throw your way and practice answering it.
+Try imagining the most challenging question your child could throw your way and practice answering it.
 Let your children “overhear” conversations.
 Your child may be too embarrassed to discuss sexual topics, but they may not mind hearing a discussion about the topic.

 Ask your child for their opinion